 On a hot summer day, heat stroke isn't the only danger you should be aware of; the possibility of hot pavement burning your dog's paw pads is great even when the air temperature isn't terribly high.
 Surfaces like pavement, asphalt, and concrete quickly absorb heat; in some cases, the ground temperature can be as much as 60 degrees hotter than the ambient temperature.

-Experts report that in air temperature of 77 degrees Fahrenheit, the temperature of asphalt is 125 degrees Fahrenheit.
+Experts report that in air temperature of 77 degrees Fahrenheit, the temperature of asphalt can rise to upwards of 125 degrees Fahrenheit.
 When the air rises just 10 degrees warmer to 87, the asphalt temperature jumps up to a scorching 143 degrees.
 These temperatures damage tissue in less than two minutes, so if your dog stands in place for just a few moments, they can sustain full-thickness burns.

 How to Protect Your Dog's Paws from Hot Pavement